-If you’ve already developed a consistent voice on your social media channels, continue this tone in your website copy.
+If you’ve already got a consistent voice on social media, continue this in your website copy.
 Use a friendly tone of voice, but don’t use that as an excuse for sloppiness – see No. 10 below.

 2 Focus on how you help, not what you do

-As I said at the beginning, visitors will almost always come to your website to find out something or to do something.
+Visitors will come to your website to find out something or to do something.

 Instead of focusing on yourself and how brilliant your products or services are, paint a picture that lets your audience see how their life will improve with what you offer.

-Identify a problem – in my case, it’s writing website copy because it’s what our clients struggle with most.
+Identify a problem – here, it’s writing website copy because it’s what our clients struggle with most.
 Then help solve it.

 3 Have a conversation in your content.